dhoeben/esp32-opentherm/README.md

 ### ⬇️ Installation
 1) Download latest release
-2) Use vscode or flash tool to create firmware
+2) Update/create secrets.yaml to your wishes
-3) Flash to your ESP device
+3) Use vscode or flash tool to create firmware
-4) Connect ESP device to Opentherm Interface Circuit
+4) Flash to your ESP device
-5) Connect Opentherm Interface Circuit to boiler OT+/-
+5) Connect ESP device to Opentherm Interface Circuit

 ### 🚀 Features
 - Full OpenTherm Protocol Support